Our services are free in participating counties and include:

 A Site Visit

 What does a site visit entail?
 We want to get to know you and your space!
 We'll walk through the site with you and note soil, water, and light conditions in the area you wish to convert into a Heritage Garden.
-Feel free to talk through any goals, existing plants you wish to keep, or style aesthetics you have in mind for your space.
+We'll talk through any goals, existing plants you wish to keep, or style aesthetics you have in mind for your space.
 Got weeds?
 We'll offer advice and resources on weed control and methods you can use to prepare your site for planting.
 We'll also take measurements and photos of the area to be converted for us to reference throughout our design process.
 Then, we'll follow up with your customized plant list!

 Customized Plant List